Carpet-DeFi/carpet-defi-docs/docs/protocol/whitepaper.md

 :::

+### Additional allocation fee

+The Backing Treasury's stablecoin holdings can become unbalanced in the event of a new backing token being added or some other event, causing added depegging risk and inoptimal deployment of capital across farms, which could hamper the passive growth of the Backing Treasury.

+As a result, we will use an extra disincentive to ensure even allocation.
+This fee will be added on top of the "base fee" and will be split across the Risk & Backing treasuries in the same ratio as how the base fee is split.

+The fee will be gradual, with buying CARPET using the stablecoin that the treasury has the least of having a 0% additional fee, and buying CARPET with the largest held stablecoin bearing the maximum allocation fee.

+If the difference between the lowest value and highest value pools is less than 10% (of the highest value pool), this extra fee is disabled.
+This fee is also disabled if there is only one backing token, as it is the sole stablecoin held by the Treasury, and this fee would not make sense.

 ### Low risk BT investments

 While the BT is holding on to investor stablecoins, it invests them in low risk protocols like Aave and